 You know the recipe…eat well, exercise, practice gratitude, and manage your stress.
 Easy-peasy-lemon-squeezy.
 Or is it?
 If we know the recipe for The Good Life, and the recipe was actually this simple, why are so many people unhappy, overweight, on antidepressants, high cholesterol meds, anti-anxiety meds, the list goes on and on.

 Maybe it’s because we are told one thing but our environment does everything to set us up for the opposite?
 Maybe The Good Life takes too much work?
 Maybe The Good Life has to be redefined?

-I do know I’ve met a lot of people while we’ve lived this way who tell me this is their dream or that they’ve always wanted to do this so I assume to some people this lifestyle we live must be part of The Good Life.
-Regardless, we think it’s Good or we wouldn’t work so hard to preserve it.
+I do know that I’ve met a lot of people while we’ve lived this way who tell me that how we are living is their dream or that they’ve always wanted to do this, so I assume to some people this lifestyle we live must be part of The Good Life.
+Regardless, we think it’s a Good Life.
+If not, we wouldn’t work so hard to preserve it.